-Merrimack Citizens for Clean Water members have had ongoing discussions with DHHS and have 36 37 made DHHS aware of the limited PFAS awareness, knowledge, and understanding currently held by

-40 PFAS exposure both in the Seacoast area and in Merrimack.
+Merrimack Citizens for Clean Water members have had ongoing discussions with DHHS and have made DHHS aware of the limited PFAS awareness, knowledge, and understanding currently held by healthcare providers in our State.
+DHHS has met with the membership and other entities and discussed plans to improve physician awareness.
+New Hampshire has been seriously affected by PFAS exposure both in the Seacoast area and in Merrimack.
 Healthcare providers must get up to speed if they are to oversee biomonitoring for exposed residents.

-43 Additionally, residents will now have to pay out of pocket or request that their insurance cover the cost of PFAS blood testing.
+Additionally, residents will now have to pay out of pocket or request that their insurance cover the cost of PFAS blood testing.
 This may limit accessibility to biomonitoring for some people.
-Residents here 44 are victims of PFAS exposure caused by an industrial polluter who is not providing remedy to the 45 individuals affected.
-46
+Residents here are victims of PFAS exposure caused by an industrial polluter who is not providing remedy to the individuals affected.

 Director Morris drafted a letter intended for physicians regarding PFAS and biomonitoring.
-On July 48

-$6^{\text{th}}$ , the draft was sent to Ms. Murphy and other interested parties for review and feedback.
-Ms. 49

-- Murphy commented it is due to patient health provider and biomonitoring access complications that she and other members of Merrimack Citizens for Clean Water continue to advocate for DHHS' assistance in these matters. - 3 4
+On July 6th, the draft was sent to Ms. Murphy and other interested parties for review and feedback.
+Ms. Murphy commented it is due to patient health provider and biomonitoring access complications that she and other members of Merrimack Citizens for Clean Water continue to advocate for DHHS' assistance in these matters.

-5 Wendy Thomas, 10 Wildcat Falls
+Wendy Thomas, 10 Wildcat Falls

-- 67 Read the following statement into the record: - 8
+Read the following statement into the record: